-Today’s topic is the continuation of the series on how to market a business from scratch.
+Today’s topic is the continuation of the series on how to market a business from scratch by creating child care marketing personas.

 Basically, we’re making the assumption that you have a brand new business that has not opened.
 What I’m trying to do here for you is walk you through step by step by step over these series of episodes to show you how I would approach them.
 In order to make the situation and the example more realistic, we’re using the example that you’re opening up a preschool, child care, or daycare center as mentioned in yesterday’s topic.